What is Barrett’s Esophagus?

 How is Barrett’s Esophagus treated?

 Medicines and/or surgery can effectively control the symptoms of GERD.
 However, neither medications nor surgery for GERD can reverse the presence of Barrett’s esophagus or eliminate the risk of cancer.
-There are some treatments available that can destroy the Barrett’s tissue.
+There are some treatments available that can destroy the Barrett’s tissue, such as a HALO procedure.
 These treatments may decrease the development of cancer in some patients and include heat (radiofrequency ablation, thermal ablation with argon plasma coagulation and multipolar coagulation), cold energy (cryotherapy) or the use of light and special chemicals (photodynamic therapy).

 It is necessary to discuss the availability and the effectiveness of these treatments with your gastroenterologist to be certain that you are a candidate.
 There are potential risks from these treatments and they may not benefit the majority of patients with Barrett’s esophagus.
 There is much research being conducted in this area; you should talk with your doctor about recommendations and guidelines.